17 Cheapest Overwater Bungalow Resorts around the World in 2024

-Note: This article was last updated in December, 2022.
+Note: This article was last updated in November, 2023.

-Updates for 2023
+Updates for 2024

-In case you were wondering, about two-thirds of the 7,000+ aquatic rooms are water villas in the Maldives, spread around more than 110 resorts.
+In case you were wondering, about two-thirds of the 9,000+ aquatic rooms are water villas in the Maldives, spread around more than 130 resorts.
 The overwater bungalows in Bora Bora are the next biggest group, and as of this update only one is affordable enough to make the list below.
 There are also smaller groups in Moorea, Tahiti, elsewhere in the South Pacific, plus over water bungalows in the Caribbean, Mauritius, Thailand, Malaysia, and the Philippines.

 If you are mostly just interested in an affordable holiday in the tropics you should check our list of the cheapest Caribbean destinations.